Redesign CNA Simulations Website

 CNA’s instructor dashboard is not fully meeting instructors’ needs.
 We need to find a way to make the dashboards usable and valuable for instructors across all school types.

-The main goal is for instructors to be able to understand what CNA platform
+The main goal is for instructors to be able to understand what CNA platform offers, what’s inside each simulations, and how to assign it to students.

 Considerations